MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-rule-edit.md

 # Tutorial: Edit a data collection rule (DCR)

-This tutorial describes how to edit the definition of Data Collection Rule (DCR) that has been already provisioned using command line tools.
+This tutorial describes how to edit the definition of Data Collection Rules (DCRs) that have already been provisioned use command line tools.

 In this tutorial, you learn how to: